Cross-correlating Sunyaev-Zel'dovich and Weak Lensing Maps: Conclusion

 \section{Conclusion}

-We have presented a detailed analysis of the higher-order (non-Gaussian) cross-correlation of tSZ maps and the projected as well as redshift-resolved tomographic maps from weak lensing surveys.
+Extending our previous work \citep{Mu11a}, we have presented a detailed analysis of the higher-order (non-Gaussian) cross-correlation of tSZ maps and the projected or redshift-resolved tomographic maps from weak lensing surveys.
+We use state-of-the-art {\em Millennium Gas Simulations} that includes realistic description of gas physics test various ingredients in our theoretical calculations and find reasonable agreement.
+Below we list our main results.

-What distinguishes our work in this paper is that it extends earlier studies which have focused mainly on cross-correlation analysis at the level of power spectrum.
+{\bf Tomographic resolution and evolution with redshift:} What distinguishes our work in this paper is that it extends earlier studies which have focused mainly on cross-correlation analysis at the level of power spectrum.
 The tSZ maps as well as the maps derived from weak lensing surveys are intrinsically non-Gaussian even at large angular scales.
 In this study we extend the cross-correlation statistics to higher-order.
 We employ the mixed cumulants and their correlators that can extract higher-order statistics that are useful in probing the thermal history of the Universe when studied in association with redshift resolved tomographic weak lensing data.
-The statistics that we introduce can be used in projection (2D) or with tomographic information, independent of any analytical modelling to analyze simulations or observational data.
-The estimators presented here are generic and can be used for other cross-correlation studies involving two different {\em arbitrary} fields.
+The statistics that we introduce can be used in projection (2D) or with tomographic information, independent of any analytical modelling to analyse simulations or observational data.
+The estimators presented here are generic and can be used for other cross-correlation studies involving two different {\em arbitrary} fields e.g. kSZ and lensing or soft X-ray and tSZ.
 The mixed cumulants and their correlators defined in this paper are the lower order moments of the corresponding one-point or two-point PDFs and associated bias.
-These statistics generalize cumulant correlators defined in \citep{Mu00} for weak lensing surveys and in \citep{Mu11a,Mu11b} for tSZ datasets, and are useful in cross-correlating these two independent data sets.
+These statistics generalize cumulant correlators defined in \citep{Mu00} for weak lensing surveys and in \citep{Mu11a,Mu11b} for tSZ datasets, and are useful in cross-correlating these two data sets.